aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 source-green plateau of `65534`, and estimated gains within roughly one percent of the live defaults.

+### Authenticated web calibration tool

+The **Tools > ASI676MC Calibration** page exposes the folder-calibration workflow without requiring shell access.
+It has an intentionally stricter access rule than most indi-allsky pages: a real authenticated user is required even when the installation has globally disabled login checks.
+Uploaded RAW FITS may contain camera, time, and location metadata and are never published under the web image directory.

+The operator selects the complete collection in one browser file-picker action.
+JavaScript then transfers the selected files sequentially into a private, randomly named session.
+This is an implementation detail rather than a manual one-file-at-a-time workflow: it provides per-file progress and avoids sending a several-hundred-megabyte multipart request.
+Additional upload safeguards are:

+- only uncompressed `.fit`, `.fits`, and `.fts` names are accepted;
+- the mandatory first FITS `SIMPLE` card is checked before admission;
+- Astropy and the calibration engine perform full structural and RAW16 RGGB validation in the background job;
+- sessions are owned by the authenticated username and use unguessable IDs;
+- file count, individual size, and total-session size are bounded; and
+- abandoned results expire after seven days.

+The default session directory is Flask's non-public `instance` directory and may be overridden with `ASI676MC_CALIBRATION_FOLDER`.
+Do not move sessions into `/tmp`: the capture service uses systemd `PrivateTmp`, so gunicorn and the video worker may see different temporary directories.
+Do not put sessions inside the public image tree either.

+After upload, a priority-200 job runs in the existing video worker so Astropy loading, sparse fitting, and full-resolution validation cannot hold a gunicorn request open.
+Normal manually generated videos use priority 100 and therefore remain ahead of calibration.
+The browser stores the current session ID locally and resumes status polling after a page reload.

+The web evidence policy differs from the standalone CLI in one documented way.
+The CLI retains its conservative default of failing when any detected bad frame is unmatched.
+The web page ignores and reports unmatched bad frames, then continues only if at least seven matched failures and every other existing evidence check pass.
+Unused normal frames and structurally rejected files are also reported rather than silently treated as evidence.

+On success, the page shows only the seven camera-specific values actually derived by calibration: four Bayer gains, source saturation threshold, and two highlight blend boundaries.
+Detection thresholds, sample step, chunk size, and operational switches are validated/current values rather than measurements and are not presented as derived.
+The complete human-readable report is available through an owner-checked download route.
+Source FITS are deleted immediately after either success or failure; the small manifest, report, result, and audit log remain until session expiry.

+Administrators can choose **Apply values and reload** after a successful run.
+The action verifies that the active configuration is still the same version used when calibration started, writes only the seven measured values through indi-allsky's normal versioned configuration save path, and queues a normal configuration reload.
+Operational choices such as enabling repair and saving diagnostic FITS are preserved and are never switched on automatically.
+A configuration change made while calibration was running blocks application and asks the administrator to review the change and calibrate again.

+Direct discovery of diagnostic FITS already stored by indi-allsky remains a future enhancement.
+It can be added without changing the upload/session format.

 ## Files involved in diagnostic capture

 - `indi_allsky/asi676mc.py`